bambora/na-payment-apis-demo/README.md

 ### Set up Environment Variables

 We are using 2 test accounts in this demo app.
 One is on Production, the other is on Sandbox.
 All services, except Visa Checkout can be tested on Production.
-Visa Checkout mist be tested on Sandbox.
+Visa Checkout must be tested on Sandbox.

 #### Mac/Linux